SafeAILab/zkDL/README.md

 # ./demo batch_size input_dim hidden_dim hiddem_dim ... hidden_dim output_dim
 ./demo 64 784 1000 1773 1773 1773 1773 1773 1124 1000
 ```
 This command will run an inference on a fully connected ReLU neural network with 8 layers and ~18M parameters, with input dimension 784, output dimension 1000, and hidden dimensions 1773 (with the exception of 1000 for the first, and 1124 for the last), and a batch size of 64.
 This neural network aligns with the size of the [largest benchmark](#benchmarking).
 The entire process, including initialization, should conclude in a few seconds.
-The proof time is expected to be 0.1-0.15 seconds.
+The proving time is expected to be 0.1-0.15 seconds.

 ## Future Development